gluobe/infrastructure-2.0-workshop/Lab 5 - S3/README.md

 1. Refresh the load balancer page a couple of times.
 All images should load on both instances.
 1. Go and look at your bucket's contents again.
 All memes will have been uploaded.

-* It might be that your image is not loaded immediately after creating it.
-This is because S3 is not very fast & we're not developers :).
+* You might notice that your image is not loaded immediately after creating it now.
+This is because S3 is not very fast & our application is not very good :).
+Simply refresh the page to prevent this issue.

 ## End of Lab 5 ##
-Run this command to update the scoring server: `/.checkScore.sh`.
+Congratulations!
+You've successfully switched to using S3 as your storage device.

+To update your score, `exit` to your management instance and run this command `/.checkScore.sh`.
+You needn't log back into your own instances.

-Once you have two Instances, both connected to a Load Balancer, DynamoDB and S3, you may continue to the next lab. ([Next lab](../Lab%206%20-%20Route%2053))
+Once you have two Instances, both connected to a Load Balancer, DynamoDB and S3, you may continue to the [next lab](../Lab%206%20-%20Route%2053).

 ### More info ###